You Want to Fire Your Agent? What to Know about a Buyer’s Agent Termination Letter

 If your agent or their brokerage doesn’t have a termination form or process to formally end the relationship, you should write a termination letter to have an official record of your reasons for walking away.

-When a buyer-broker agreement is signed, there is a term length that you are committing to — usually 6 months, but this could be anywhere between 30 days and one year.
-If the agent is pushing back on terminating the relationship or if you want to avoid the hassle, Rhyne says, “it’s simpler to just let the time expire.”
+When a buyer-broker agreement is signed, there is a term length that you are committing to — usually six months, but this could be anywhere between 30 days and one year.
+If the agent is pushing back on terminating the relationship or if you want to avoid the hassle, Rhyne says, “It’s simpler to just let the time expire.”

 How to write a buyer’s agent termination letter